CLICK HERE TO VIEW

 PRODOS: But the goal of trying to shut down corporate Australia is coercion rather than persuation isn't it?
 You follow my point?

-Michael Veitch: Sure, sure.
-Really let's face it, no one is going to shut down corporate Australia.
-You might slow it down even for a couple of hours.
-But if it gets 5 or 3 or even 2 percent more people in the general public stopping to think about and saying "Hang on, why is the world like that?
+in the general public stopping to think about and saying "Hang on, why is the world like that?
 Why am I so lucky?
 And why am I becoming less lucky?"
 Because what's happening is that many people in this country are becoming the victims of corporate greed themselves.

 - 46.18